-Fortunately Dashbird is offering various information about the weak points in your system that could need some optimization.
-For example, you can detect how many cold starts your functions are experiencing and optimise the user experience based on that information.
+Fortunately, Dashbird is offering various information about the weak points in your system that could need some optimization.
+For example, you can detect how many cold starts your functions are experiencing and optimize the user experience based on that information.

-Bonus tip: There are workarounds for avoiding cold starts.
+Bonus tip: There are ways to deal with cold starts.
 Check this out for reference.

 If you send your logs as part of your function, it will have an effect on the user-side latency as well.
 Using monitoring services that add a wrapper around every function will run into a risk of interfering with your function as well.
 These are the things you would like to avoid.

 Since Dashbird doesn’t require wrappers, but instead works by collecting logs, metrics, and listing resources under your AWS account, there’s absolutely no user-facing latency.

 Dashbird just needs limited access to your AWS account.
 After completing the registration form, a custom CloudFormation template is generated for you.

 Observability is hard, that’s no secret.
 Serverless is still young, and has its teething issues.
 By using the right tools for the job, like Dashbird for observability, and properly structuring your logs in a logical manner, many of the issues can be mitigated.
 Hope you enjoyed the read, catch you next time.
 Until then, stay safe, and make sure to alert your errors!

 Are you using serverless in production and have some insights to share?
 We are always looking to improve Dashbird based on the feedback of real serverless users.
 Get in touch!